-They spent two weeks touring Israel and the Palestinian territories, talking to victims from both sides.
-Last Thursday, they came to Ashland University to share their experience.
+They spent two weeks touring Israel and the Palestinian terri- cent of water resources." tories, talking to victims from both sides.
+Last Thursday, they came to Ashland University to to schools and workplaces. share their experience.

-the Israeli and the Palestinian versions of the history are different in ... almost in every detail," said Mike White before giving a brief historical preview of the conflict to the excited audience.
-"The Palestinians called the 1967 war etween the Jewish militias and the Arabs a 'nakba,' which means a catastrophe, and the Israelis called it the War of In-
+the Israeli and the Palestinian preview of the conflict to the excited audience.
+The Pal- are often humiliated during and the Arabs a 'nakba,' which terviews with Palestinians livrans a catastrophe, and the Israelis called it the War of Inhinder Palestinians from going